 By the way, if (one of) you suffer from vertigo, this route might also cause problems, as crossing a suspended bridge (canopy walkway) is offered.
 But you can always decide to refrain from this activity and just participate in all the other ones.
-While your friends go to the canopy walk, you can realx by the pool at the lodge.
+While your friends go to the canopy walk, you can relax by the pool at the lodge.

 No, you can easily reach the Lodge by car.
 However, for some of the excursions, you will have to take a boat then.

 You will probably arrive to Puerto Maldonado very early in the morning.
-A great sport to have your breakfast before making your way to the lodge is Gustitos del Cura, the ice cream place that supports the same local project as Estancia Bello Horizonte.
+A great spot to have your breakfast before making your way to the lodge is Gustitos del Cura, the ice cream place that supports the same local project as Estancia Bello Horizonte.